 Putin, in the interview, completed his answer by emphasizing, twice, that Russia had no intention ever to join the European Union.
 Whatever its cultural ties to Europe, Russia’s relations will be limited to what he called the “historic horizon.”
 “It is up to a new generation of decision makers in Russia,” he said, “to see to it how the relationship between Russia and the European Union develops.”

-One thought on “Russia turns away from the European 'idea'”
+One response to “Russia turns away from the European 'idea'”